opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 Then, extract the downloaded OpenCV file in a location of your choice.
 Once you get the folder ``opencv`` put in wherever you prefer.
 Now the only two things that you will need are: the ``opencv-300.jar`` file located at ``\opencv\build\java`` and the ``opencv_java300.dll`` library located at ``\opencv\build\java\x64`` (for 64-bit systems) or ``\opencv\build\java\x86`` (for 32-bit systems).

-Install OpenCV 3.0 under Linux or Mac.
+Install OpenCV 3.0 under Linux or MacOS.
 -----------------------------------------
 Please, note: the following instructions are also useful if you want to compile OpenCV under Windows.
+Linux package management systems (`apt-get`, `yum`, etc.) and [Homebrew](http://brew.sh/) for MacOS *may* provide the needed version of the OpenCV library.

 As first step, download and install `CMake <http://www.cmake.org/download/>`_ and `Apache Ant <http://ant.apache.org/>`_, if you don't have any of these.
 Download the OpenCV library from the `its website <http://opencv.org/downloads.html>`_.
 Extract the downloaded OpenCV file in a location of your choice and open CMake ( cmake-gui ).
 Put the location of the extracted OpenCV library in the ``Where is the source code field`` (e.g., /opencv/) and insert the destination directory of your build in the ``Where to build the binaries`` field (e.g., /opencv/build).